Offshoring Relationships: Improve Quality Assurance

 Don't wait for a crisis to show the flaws in your company's supply chain.
 Whether you source offshore or domestically, there are proactive steps that can help mitigate the risks.
 Here are six questions to ask about your outsourced supply chain:

 1. Does your company conduct in-depth due diligence of the operations of offshore suppliers, as well as their back-up systems?

 Not every supplier in the world interprets quality standards the same way or follows International Organization for Standardization (ISO) guidelines and other globally recognized certifications.
 Conduct background checks, review trade references and examine the source's business history.
 Subcontractors should have the same quality controls as your company.

 2. Have you investigated the origin of your products' parts?

 Quality risks don't come simply from finished products imported from one manufacturer in a single country.
 For example, a large percentage of Chinese outsourcing is done for Japanese and Korean firms, and many of those products end up as components or finished goods sold in the United States.

 3. Does your company hold foreign partners accountable?

 Set up site inspections of supply chain partners and review their quality control systems.
-Are they willing to provide written guarantees?
-However, even with such assurances, government regulators and courts typically hold U.S. companies liable for ensuring that American safety standards are met in their foreign-made products.
-And as many businesses have learned after faulty products led to recalls or lawsuits, foreign partners may not have insurance and legal recourse is extremely difficult.
+They should provide written quality-control guarantees.
+However, even with such assurances, government regulators and courts typically hold U.S. companies liable for ensuring that their foreign-made products meet American safety standards.
+Many businesses have learned after faulty products have led to recalls or lawsuits that their foreign partners may not have insurance.
+Plus, legal recourse against foreign partners can be extremely difficult.